tcasredburn/RealWareApiAssistant/README.md

 FromValue/ExcelFromColumn
 * (Optional) Use FromValue to specify a static value to change from.
 Only properties with the value specified here will change on script execution.
 * (Optional) Use ExcelFromColumn to specify a column name in the excel file to restrict changes that only match the specified row/column value.
+This field is case-sensitive.

 ToValue/ExcelToColumn
 * Use ToValue to specify a static value to change the realware property value to.
 * Use ExcelToColumn to specify a column name in the excel file to change too the specified row/column value.
+This field is case-sensitive.

 ```json
 "CustomLogFileLocation": null,